FraniukasSneideris/Python---Building-a-Calorie-Intake-Calculator/README.md

 ---

 ## Final Code
-I wrote a nice script with OOP structure, which uses collections.defaultdict and difflib.get_close_matches, allows for user input, and also allows the user to store new data into the json file if the script does not find a match for the food entered.
+I wrote a nice script with OOP structure, which uses `collections.defaultdict` and `difflib.get_close_matches`, allows for user input, and also allows the user to store new data into the json file if the script does not find a match for the food entered.

 The code is structured using three main classes: `FoodDatabase`, `Nutrition`, and `Interactive`.
 Here's an explanation of each class: